 As for Midway – probably Japanese at this point – it had been thoroughly neutralized:

-As for the Japanese, the losses are limited: two seaplane tenders, their two smallest carriers and one destroyer:
+Finally, on my side, the losses are limited: two seaplane tenders, my two smallest carriers and one destroyer: